mrmiddy/Logs-Analysis-Project/README.md

 The program will run and will display the answers to questions one through three in the Program Overview.

+# Output

+The output.txt file is a plain text file that is a copy of what the program should print in the command prompt when the program is run.

 # Credits

 I have partially used and modified the instructions for this project from